vignankamarthi/AI4Pain-Feature-Extraction/README.md

 # AI4PAIN 2025 Feature Extraction

-A feature extraction toolkit for the AI4PAIN 2025 Challenge that analyzes physiological signals (EDA, BVP, RESP, SpO₂) for pain assessment.
-The toolkit calculates permutation entropy, complexity, and Fisher complexity features for signals under different pain states.
+A feature extraction tool for the AI4PAIN 2025 Challenge that analyzes physiological signals (EDA, BVP, RESP, SpO₂) for pain assessment.
+The tool calculates permutation entropy, complexity, and Fisher complexity features for signals under different pain states.

 ## Setup and Usage